plbstl/journal/CONTRIBUTING.md

 ## Code of Conduct

-This project and its contibutors are expected to uphold the [Go Community Code of Conduct](https://golang.org/conduct).
+This project and its contributors are expected to uphold the [Go Community Code of Conduct](https://golang.org/conduct).
 By participating, you are expected to follow these guidelines.

 ## Getting help